General aspects

 Once you’ve withdrawn it, you can’t reopen it, and all signatures become null and void.

-But you will still be able to view it, in archived initiatives.
+But you will still be able to view it, in the ECI register under ‘withdrawn initiatives’.

 You can choose when to start collecting signatures – but this must be no later than 6 months after your initiative was registered.

-You must inform the Commission 10 working days before your chosen date.
+You must inform the Commission of the start date at least 10 working days before your chosen date.
 We will then publish the start and end dates of the collection period in our online register.

 YES.